YonSci/yon_academic/_portfolio/portfolio-8.md

 title: "NetCDF data with Python"
 collection: portfolio
 ---

-📖 _**Learning objectives**_:
-* Table of contents
-{:toc}

 ## Introduction

 **`netCDF`** is a scientific multidimensional data format designed to store geospatial data.
 If you work with climate, hydrology, or oceanography data, this data format is unavoidable.
 As a result, the purpuse of this tutorial is to provide relevant information on how to work with netCDF files.
-We will make use of the `netCDF4` python module.
+In this tutorial, we will use the <kbd>netCDF4</kbd> python module.

+📖 _**Learning objectives**_:
+* Table of contents
+{:toc}

 ## Installing netCDF4 package: